 Prime Minister convenes special committee from 3 ministries to address the US move

 On Tuesday, the prime minister convened a special committee of officials from the Ministry of Foreign Affairs, the Labour Ministry and the Commerce Ministry to address the suspension.

 In addition to pursuing other markets, it is being suggested that Thailand will commence talks with the United States based on the formal reason given for the suspension, being workers rights in Thailand.

 The prime minister has said that recognition must be given to US laws governing trade.

-Thailand to engage with US representatives at ASEAN summit being held in Bangkok
+Thailand to engage with US representatives at ASEAN summit at all levels, asking US to reconsider

 Meanwhile, the director-general of the Department of Foreign Trade at the Commerce Ministry Keerati Rushchano also on Tuesday confirmed that Thai officials will be looking to discuss the issue with US representatives at the ASEAN summit this week.